sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 $$p := \frac{a - b}{c + d}$$

 We wish to maximize the final error term in this program.
-To accomplish this, it suffices to:
+Assuming that $a, b, c, d$ are all non-negative, it suffices to:

 1. Maximize the error term in the numerator ($a-b$).
 Recursing further, we realize we wish to
    - minimize the error term in $b$.